kacf/mender/Documentation/update-modules-v3-file-api.md

 * `No` - Mender will not run `ArtifactReboot`.
 This is the same as returning nothing, **and hence the default**.
-* `Yes` - Mender will run the update module with the `ArtifactReboot` argument
+* `Yes` **[Unimplemented]**- Mender will run the update module with the `ArtifactReboot` argument
-* `Automatic` - Mender will not call the module with the `ArtifactReboot` argument, but will instead perform one single reboot itself.
+* `Automatic` **[Unimplemented]** - Mender will not call the module with the `ArtifactReboot` argument, but will instead perform one single reboot itself.
 The intended use of this response is to group the reboots of several update modules into one reboot. **This is usually the best choice** for all modules that just require a normal reboot, but modules that reboot a peripheral device may need to use `Yes` instead, and implement their own method.

 **Note:** Even though the update module won't be called with the `ArtifactReboot` argument when using `Automatic`, it still counts as having